Why Malta is your next holiday destination!

 Inside of St John's Cathedral

 Malta is also home to Popeye village, the set used by Paramount Pictures and Walt Disney pictures to shoot the film based on the legendary comic strips.
 It’s now loaded with fun activities, such as rides, minigolf, shows, and much more.
-There’s even free wine tasting for the adults!
+There’s even a free wine tasting for the adults!

 View of Popeye village